NHSDigital/transfer-artifact/README.md

   with:
     name: my-folder/path/to/artifact
     direction: 'download'
+    path: local/download/folder
 ```
-This will download every object in the S3 bucket which matches the `my-folder/my-artifact/path/to/artifact` name prefix.
+This will download every object in the S3 bucket which matches the `my-folder/my-artifact/path/to/artifact` name prefix into a folder called `local/download/folder`.

 ### Downloading one file